-We went with Martin from Cartagena Tour Guides. who organised all the whole day and even picked us up from the our hotel reception.
+We went with Martin from Cartagena Tour Guides. who organised all the whole day and even picked us up from our hotel reception.
 He and his guides know everything there is to know about Cartagena and have all kinds of tours on offer to explore the best things to do in Cartagena Colombia.
 Check out their reviews on Tripadvisor.

 The ladies washing us down after the mud bath!

-Best Places to visit in Cartagena Colombia
+Best Places to visit in Cartagena, Colombia

-One of the most beautiful places to visit in Cartagena Colombia, the Rosario Islands, or Islas del Rosario, are an archipelago located off the coast of Cartagena Colombia, made up of 27 islands and miles of protected coral reefs.
+One of the most beautiful places to visit in Cartagena Colombia, the Rosario Islands, or Islas del Rosario, is an archipelago located off the coast of Cartagena Colombia, made up of 27 islands and miles of protected coral reefs.
 It’s also one of the 46 Natural National Parks in Colombia due to the coral reefs and surrounding natural habitats.
 It’s easy to get to the main island of Isla Rosario by public boat from Cartagena, but to reach some of the smaller, less inhabited islands, you’ll need to find a small, private boat to take you.

 Visiting Islas de Rosario

 One of the best beaches in Colombia, Playa Blanca is a few minutes by boat from Isla Rosario and has a long expanse of white sand and crystal clear blue water.
-There are enough beach bars and restaurants, with affordable hostels above the so that you’ll have no shortage of fresh seafood and cold beer.
-If you visit at the very peak of high season, then you may find it a bit crowded, otherwise Playa Blanca is definitely one of the best places to visit in Cartagena Colombia.
+There are enough beach bars and restaurants, with affordable hostels above them so that you’ll have no shortage of fresh seafood and cold beer.
+If you visit at the very peak of high season, then you may find it a bit crowded, otherwise, Playa Blanca is definitely one of the best places to visit in Cartagena Colombia.

-Las Bóvedas are a series of 23 structures built into the city walls in the 16th century, originally designed as vaults for a weapons, ammunition and anything important the Spanish wanted to hide from possible invaders.
+Las Bóvedas is a series of 23 structures built into the city walls in the 16th century, originally designed as vaults for weapons, ammunition and anything important the Spanish wanted to hide from possible invaders.
 Later the vaults were used as dungeons during the civil wars of the 19th century, even though at high tide they flooded knee-high with sea water!
-Now the old vaults house local shops, boutiques and local goods stalls, full of interesting merchandise and souvenirs, making them one of the best places to visit in Cartagena Colombia.
+Now the old vaults house local shops, boutiques, and local goods stalls, full of interesting merchandise and souvenirs, making them one of the best places to visit in Cartagena Colombia.

 Las Bovedas street shops, Cartagena Colombia